 - Incorporate the Passy Muir Valve into ventilator weaning and decannulation policies and procedures.

 - Samples of policies and procedures, including those from our Centers of Excellence facilities are available.

 - Implement competencies for all clinical staff.

 Ensure Your Success

-Passy Muir Clinical Specialists are available for bedside consult during trial placements.
+Passy Muir Clinical Specialists are available for virtual bedside consult during trial placements.
 To schedule, please call 800-634-5397.